-Deciding on whether to have your doggo desexed or not is a question that every pet owner asks.
-Not only are there are a number of health benefits but having your pet desexed also decreases the number of unwanted puppies that find themselves homeless or in Animal Management centres, shelters or pounds across Australia.
+There a number of health benefits but having your pet desexed also decreases the number of unwanted puppies that find themselves homeless or in animal management centres, shelters or pounds across Australia.

 Isaac Regional Council is committed to reducing the number of unwanted dogs in the region and is proud to announce the Desexing Subsidy Program.
 The initiative aims to offer eligible Isaac residents a voucher valued at $100 to assist with the payment of the desexing procedure from selected veterinary clinics.

 To be eligible for a voucher you must be:

 A resident of the Isaac Regional Council area

 Holder of a Queensland Pensioner Concession card issued by Centrelink or the Department of Veterans’ Affairs, or Queensland Repatriation Health Card – for all conditions issue by the Department of Veterans Affairs or in receipt of a War Widow/War Widower pension/ allowance or other identified person/s as approved by the CEO.

 If the dog is not microchipped when making the application, the owner is required to make an undertaking to microchip the dog at the time of redeeming the desexing voucher at the nominated vet clinic at their own cost.